chris-hut/JobberSmartAssistant/README.md

 # JobberSmartAssistant [![CircleCI](https://circleci.com/gh/gantonious/JobberSmartAssistant.svg?style=svg)](https://circleci.com/gh/gantonious/JobberSmartAssistant)

+An assistant utilzing DialogFlow to help Jobber clients carry out common tasks and ask common questions without having to open up their laptop.

 ## Building

 This project uses the .NET Core 2 SDK.
 If you don't have it available you can grab it from https://www.microsoft.com/net/download/.
 To build the project do: